ch3ck/ydl/README.md

 ## Licence

-YTD is licensed under [The MIT Licence](LICENSE.md).
+youtube-dl is licensed under [The MIT Licence](LICENSE.md).

 ## Author

-This project was created and maintained by [Nyah Check](https://twitter.com/nyah_check).
+This project was created and maintained by [Nyah Check](https://twitter.com/ch3ck_).
  Please feel free to reach out, I could always use your help or advice. :-)